drwdg37/skirting-sorting-log/README.txt

-# Skirting Sorting Log PWA
+Skirting Sorting Log — PWA (v3)

-1. Upload all files to a web server with HTTPS (e.g., GitHub Pages).
-2. Visit the site in Safari on iPad.
+Deploy to GitHub Pages (HTTPS):
+1) Create a public repo, e.g., skirting-sorting-log.
+2) Upload these files to the repo root and commit.
+3) Settings → Pages → Deploy from a branch: main / (root).
+Save.
+4) After a minute, visit https://<your-user>.github.io/<repo>/

+Install (iPad Safari):
-3. Tap Share -> Add to Home Screen.
+- Share → Add to Home Screen → Open from the icon.
+Works offline.
-4. From then on, it works offline.

-To update, change `CACHE_NAME` in service-worker.js to a new version string.
+Updating:
+- Change CACHE_NAME in service-worker.js (e.g., v4) and re-upload.
+- Optional: Update the "v3" footer in index.html so you can see which build is live.